Learning NextJS

 API routes support dynamic routes and follow the same file naming rules

 used for pages.
-For example, the API route pages/api/post/[pid].js
+For example, the API route pages/api/post/[pid].js has

 the following code: